amith-bharadwaj/iiitb_asic_class/README.md

 ## Overview

+In this lab session, we will go through the understanding and implementation of if,else if,else and case statements.We will also understand how to use the for loop and generate for loop for performing evaluation and replication of hardware instances respectively.

 ## Usage of if,else if and else statements

 The if condition gets the highest priority and the else condition gets the lowest priority during the execution.The hardware circuit which is created when these conditional statements are used can be seen below.